Independent comparisonAll prices in AUD

 Square is the faster start: order a reader, set up the account, and trade the same day.
 Tyro involves a quote and POS integration, so allow a little more lead time, but for a venue keeping its existing POS the payoff is a setup that fits the way it already works.
 With no lock-in on either, keep your old terminal active for a short overlap before you retire it.

-Ratings, integration and support
+Integration and support

 Pros and cons for this matchup